penpot/penpot-docs/technical-guide/getting-started.md

 ### Configure Penpot with Docker

-The configuration is defined using environment variables in the `docker-compose.yaml` file.
+The configuration is defined using environment variables in the <code class="language-bash">docker-compose.yaml</code>
+file.
 The default downloaded file already comes with the essential variables already set, and other ones commented out with some explanations.

 #### Create users using CLI

-By default (or when `disable-email-verification` flag is used), the email verification process is completely disabled for new registrations but it is highly recommended enabling email verification or disabling registration if you are going to expose your penpot instance to the internet.
+By default (or when <code class="language-bash">disable-email-verification</code> flag is used), the email verification process is completely disabled for new registrations but it is highly recommended enabling email verification or disabling registration if you are going to expose your penpot instance to the internet.